rich-murphey/sqlx-actix-streaming/README.md

     HttpResponse::Ok()
         .content_type("application/json")
         .streaming(
-            // this ByteStream is a stream of a JSON array of WidgetRecords ByteStream::pin(
+            // this is a stream of a JSON array of WidgetRecords ByteStream::pin(
-                // this RowStream is stream of WidgetRecords that owns Pool RowStream::pin(pool.as_ref().clone(), |pool| {
+                // this is a stream of WidgetRecords that owns Pool RowStream::pin(pool.as_ref().clone(), |pool| {
-                    // this is a a stream of WidgetRecords that borrows Pool sqlx::query_as!(
+                    // this is a stream of WidgetRecords that borrows Pool sqlx::query_as!(
                         WidgetRecord,
                         "SELECT * FROM widgets LIMIT $1 OFFSET $2 ",